MarieOuille/Python-scripts/Carrier_Enveloppe/readme.txt

-plot carrier and enveloppe for different CEP values very basic
+Basic plot of carrier and enveloppe for different CEP values